GoInterject/GoInterject.github.io/wGetStarted/L-Export-BasicDist.md

 ###  Create a Distribution from an Existing Report

 **Step 1:** First you are going to open a report.
-The example for this walk-through will use the same PL Trend Report seen in the [ Financial Walk-through ](/KB/HowToUse/Walkthroughs/Financial.html) lab.
-If needed, download the document here: [ Interject_PLTrendDemo.xlsx ](/wGetStarted/L11.2-Basic-Distribution_128719024.html).
+The example for this walk-through will use the same PL Trend Report seen in the [ Financial Walk-through ](/wAbout/Financial-Report.html) lab.

 ![](/images/L-Export-BasicDist/01.jpg)